developmentseed/lonboard/docs/ecosystem/panel.md

 # Panel

-[Panel](https://panel.holoviz.org/) is a framework to build interactive tools for notebooks, dashboards, and web applications that can run on a server — all using Python.
+[Panel](https://panel.holoviz.org/) is a framework for building interactive tools for notebooks, dashboards, and web applications that can run on a server—all using Python.

-## Examples
+## Prerequisites

-To run the example code below, you need to install the following packages:
+To run the code below, you need to install the following packages:

 ```bash
 pip install panel colorcet ipywidgets_bokeh geopandas palettable lonboard pyogrio
 ```

-### Display a Map
+## Tutorial

-Panel can display `lonboard` `Map`s via the [`IpyWidget`](https://panel.holoviz.org/reference/panes/IPyWidget.html) *pane*.
+In this tutorial, you will learn how to display a `lonboard` `Map` via the [`IPyWidget`](https://panel.holoviz.org/reference/panes/IPyWidget.html) *pane*.

 Create a file named `app.py` with the following content: